prb112/Coursera_Capstone/week4.md

 The City of Boston is the largest city in Massachusetts.
 Per Wikipedia, the city has 800,000 inhabitants [1], and the City reports 40,000 bike trips a day [2], 95,000 drive alone, 83,000 take transit, and 36,000 carpool.
 [3]  Bikers are commutting in an ever more competitive landscape, and there are injuries that result, and very unfortunately deaths.
 [4]

+This problem (and investigation) improves the understanding a bicyclist traveling in boston has for their safety, and potentially the better neighborhoods to travel through.
+The report does not distinguish between the individuals who are bicycling for fun, business or on a commute.

 Previously identified as one of the worst areas for bikers, the project aims to help Boston bikers be better prepared to travel in the neighborhoods they pass through.
-Given the appropriate data, the problem is: What level of risk is there in commutting through the boston neighborhoods?
+Given the appropriate data, the problem is: What level of risk is there in commuting through the boston neighborhoods?

   [1] https://en.wikipedia.org/wiki/Boston
 [2] https://www.boston.gov/departments/boston-bikes/bike-data#citywide-bike-counts